 The Five-Step Writing Process for Narrative Essays

 At Time4Learning, we are great believers in the writing process.
-The writing process empowers students to write with better results by giving them proven steps to follow.
+The writing process empowers you to write with better results by giving providing concrete, proven steps to follow.
 Here, we examine how to write a narrative essay using the five-step writing process.
-Students should find these suggestions helpful:
+You should find the following suggestions helpful.

 1. Prewriting for the Narrative Essay

 The prewriting phase in narrative essay writing is particularly important.
-In the prewriting phase, students think about their life experiences in the context of the assignment’s theme, for example ‘write about achieving a goal.’
-When selecting an experience to write about, keep in mind that even a small incident (or goal, in this case) can make a good essay topic if it has significance for the writer.
+When planning how to start a narrative essay, think about your life experiences in the context of the assignment’s theme, for example ‘write about achieving a goal.’
+When selecting an experience to write about, keep in mind that even a small incident (or goal, in this case) can make a good essay topic if it has significance for you.
 If writers feel an emotional connection to their topic, their narrative essay will be more effective.

-Once a topic is chosen, students should spend time sorting through their memories, and recalling details, including the year, season, setting, people, and objects involved.
-Think about the sequence of events and remember, no detail is too small.
-Often it’s the small details that communicate big ideas.
+Once you’ve chosen a topic, spend time sorting through your memories and recalling details, including the year, season, setting, people, and objects involved.
+Think about the sequence of events and remember; no detail is too small.
+Often it’s the small details that communicate big ideas!
 Creating an outline of the story’s narrative flow is very helpful.

 2. Drafting a Narrative Essay